kill9zombie/elixir_dojo/DOJO.md

 From here on in, most of our changes will be in `acceptor.ex`.
 This is the process that's launched when a client connects.

-Telnet to port 4040 on your machine, you should be able to enter a player name and quit.
+Telnet to port 4040 on your machine, you should be able to enter a player name and type 'quit' at the `command>` prompt.

 Ok, our MUD isn't up to much at the moment.
 Let's let our user wander about.